An extended locally constant field approximation for nonlinear Compton scattering: Derivation of the LCFA and its corrections

 To be explicit, consider first only the lowest order terms.
-To obtain the LCFA we need to perform a further change of variables from ${T}$ to a new variable, call it $t$, such that the argument of $\sin(\cdot)$ is brought into Airy form proper.
-The required change of variable is \be {T} = \bigg(\frac{8\chi(1-s)}{h^2(\varphi)s }\bigg)^{1/3} t \;. \ee It is important to summarise that, at this stage, we have made an overall change of variables \be \theta = \bigg(\frac{8b(1-s)}{a_0^2(\varphi)s }\bigg)^{1/3} t \;, \ee and expanded in powers of $\theta$.
-Hence the change of variables needed to pass from the general QED result (\ref{P-starting-point}) to the known LCFA is singular when \textit{local} $a_0(\varphi)\to 0$.
-This is related to the quality of the LCFA approximation (and its corrections), as follows.
-In order for the expansion \eqref{eq:phase-cubic} defining the LCFA and its corrections to represent a good approximation, higher-order terms that are present, but not included, should be negligible.
+However, to obtain the LCFA we need to perform a further change of variables from ${T}$ to a new variable, $t$, such that the argument of $\sin(\cdot)$ is brought into Airy form proper.
+The required change of variable is \be {T} = \bigg(\frac{8\chi(1-s)}{h^2(\varphi)s }\bigg)^{1/3} t \;. \ee Proceeding from here to evaluate the $t$ integrals yields the LCFA to zeroth order, and then the corrections.
+However, before describing the calculation, we emphasise an important point.
+We began with the QED probability and made an expansion in $1/a_0$, small.
+In order to bring the integrals to the required form to reproduce the LCFA and LCFA\texttt{+}, though, means using an overall change of variables \be \theta = \bigg(\frac{8b(1-s)}{a_0^2(\varphi)s }\bigg)^{1/3} t \;, \ee and an expansion in powers of $\theta$.
+Hence the change of variables needed to pass from the general QED result (\ref{P-starting-point}) to the known LCFA (plus corrections) is singular when \textit{local} $a_0(\varphi)\to 0$.
+Considered as a \textit{perturbative series}, the expansion \eqref{eq:phase-cubic} represents a good approximation when higher-order terms that are present, but not included, are negligible.
 In terms of the old and new variables, this condition corresponds to the coefficient relating $\theta$ to $t$ in (\ref{A8}) remaining small, as otherwise higher powers in the Taylor series will dominate lower powers.
-This holds only when \be \bigg(\frac{8b(1-s)}{a_0^2(\varphi)s }\bigg)^{1/3} \ll 1 \;, \ee which is violated when $a_{0}(\varphi) \to 0$, \emph{locally}, or when $s\to 0$.
-Hence the condition for the LCFA is not simply ``$a_{0}^{2}\gg 1$''.
-This confirms earlier results~\cite{khok,dinu16} and provides a straightforward derivation of the result that (\ref{exp-p}) is the expansion parameter for the LCFA~\cite{meuren17}.
+This holds only when \be \zeta^{-1/3} := \bigg(\frac{8b(1-s)}{a_0^2(\varphi)s }\bigg)^{1/3} \ll 1 \;, \ee which is violated when $a_{0}(\varphi) \to 0$, \emph{locally}, or when $s\to 0$.
+This confirms earlier results~\cite{khok,dinu16} and provides a straightforward derivation of the result that (\ref{exp-p}) is a relevant expansion parameter for the LCFA~\cite{meuren17}.
+We interpret this breakdown at small $a_0(\varphi)$ in the sense of an \textit{asymptotic} series as giving a condition for when corrections to the asymptotic result (the LCFA) should be included or discarded.
+The physical justification is clear; emission rates are small in regions of low laser-intensity, and already the LCFA rates are small there, producing the expected physics without need of a correction.
+The mathematical justification is that in regions of low laser-intensity, the effective asymptotic parameter $\zeta$ is no longer large and asymptotic corrections are therefore not accurate.